As your partner in protecting yourself, check back often for updates on protecting your identity.

 Shred financial information and bank statements before disposing of them.

 Check bills regularly for questionable charges and contact the company if a bill fails to reach you.

 If you think you may be a victim of Identity Theft please contact one of our Personal Bankers for assistance.

 ALERT: Waumandee State Bank will not contact a customer to verify name, address, account number, or other personal information.
 If you receive a call asking for information, please contact your Personal Banker.

-IF YOU HAVE GIVEN OUT ANY INFORMATION, PLEASE CONTACT YOUR LOCAL WAUMANDEE STATE BANK TO GET THE CARD DEACTIVATED IMMEDIATELY!
+IF YOU HAVE GIVEN OUT ANY FINANCIAL INFORMATION, PLEASE CONTACT YOUR LOCAL WAUMANDEE STATE BANK IMMEDIATELY!